rya-sge/access-denied/_posts/2024-01-31-arbitrum-introduction.md

 ## Arbitrum classic (deprecated)

-Classis is  the technology used by Arbitrum  before Nitro and is no depreceted since Auguest 2022
+Classic is  the technology used by Arbitrum  before Nitro and is no deprecated since August 2022

 The technology classic implements  the Arbitrum’s L2 state machine— known as [“ArbOS”](https://docs.arbitrum.io/arbos/)

-Arbitrum Classis used the Arbitrum Virtual Machine, a cumstom virtual machine, instead of the EVM
+Arbitrum Classic used the Arbitrum Virtual Machine, a cumstom virtual machine, instead of the EVM

-Nitro instead used a version of Geth to be EVM compaible.
+Nitro instead used a version of Geth to be EVM compatible.
 The code is generally directly compatibles in the native language and when a challenge comes in from the fraud proof system, it is compiled in Wasm bytecode during dispute periodes

 Reference: